 - Student’s 2nd offense – Student will be removed from bus privileges for 2 days.
 Parents will receive Notice of this consequence.

 - Student’s 3rd offense – Student will be removed for the remainder of the six weeks unless the offense occurs during the last week of the six week reporting period.
-In this case, student will be removed for the remainder of the current six weeks and the entire next six week reporting period.
+In this case, the student will be removed for the remainder of the current six weeks and the entire next six week reporting period.

 - Consequences - Field Trip/Activity Trip Bus